Seemakhrk/SIC-25-26-Team410/README.md

 4. We will use data visualization to create meaningful summaries that help stakeholders make informed strategic decisions based on the 4,999 records in our dataset.

 ** METHODOLOGY:
-1. Dara Ingestion : Large-scale data processing using the file.csv dataset.
+1. Data Ingestion : Large-scale data processing using the file.csv dataset.
 2. Analytical Tools : Using Pythan and Pandas for data wrangling in a Google Colab environment.
 3. Process : Data cleaning, handling missing values, abd performing descriptive statistical analysis to generate insights.